 Hikers will also find, at the prairie overlook. an expansive view of the Mississippi River and the bluffs beyond.
 Barge and other river traffic are part of the view.
 Hawks, eagles and turkey vultures may drift by, soaring on the thermals rising from the bluffs.
 In any season, the view is beautiful.

 The Conservancy purchased the first part of Sugar Creek Bluff in 1999 to permanently protect the habitat from future development.
 It is open for hunting, fishing, hiking, bird watching and nature enjoyment.
 Since that time, with help from many supporters, the Conservancy has more than doubled the size of the preserve to 440 acres through a series of acquisitions of adjacent parcels.

 Along the way

-Services for visitors in nearby Ferryville include a gas and convenience store with many Wisconsin novelties and cheeses, and restaurants including the Wooden Nickel Bar and Grill with its bacon bourbon burger or the Swing Inn restaurant that offers breakfast, fish fry, and dinners such as prime rib.
+Services for visitors in nearby Ferryville include the Ferryville Cheese Store, a gas and convenience store with many Wisconsin novelties and cheeses, and restaurants including the Wooden Nickel Bar and Grill with its bacon bourbon burger or the Swing Inn restaurant that offers breakfast, fish fry, and dinners such as prime rib.
 There are a number of small towns and beautiful sights to enjoy all along Crawford County's stretch of the Great River Road (Hwy.
 35).

 More about the habitat at Sugar Creek Bluff